 The subtraction of actual observed demand from the baseline results in the estimate of DSP at a given market interval.
-This calculation is performed at the program group level .
+This calculation is performed at the category level.

-AEMO's approach to calculating baselines from time series of programs or aggregation of DSP programs is to fit one of three models to the time series for each event period:
+AEMO's approach to calculating baselines from time series of programs or aggregation of DSP programs is to fit one of three models to the time series for each event period9: